 An essential part of any day-to-day safety and health effort is the correction of hazards that occur in spite of your overall prevention and control program.
 Documenting these corrections is equally important, particularly for larger sites.

 Documentation is important because:

 The hierarchy of controls is the standard system of strategies to effectively eliminate workplace hazards.
-Remember, the first question to ask when considering ways to eliminate a hazard is, "can we apply engineering controls?"
-You may need to use a combination of strategies to effectively eliminate the hazard.
+Remember, the first question to ask when considering ways to control the hazards in your laboratory is, "can we eliminate, replace, or use engineering controls?"
+You will more than likely use a combination of strategies to control hazards.
 Whatever it takes, do it.
-You are not just saving a life... you are saving a father, a mother, a son, or a daughter... you are saving a family.
+You are not just saving a life: you are saving someone's father, mother, son, or a daughter.
 It's worth the effort.

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the module content, but only focuses on key concepts and ideas.

 Read each question carefully.
 Select the best answer, even if more than one answer seems possible.
 When done, click on the "Get Quiz Answers" button.
 If you do not answer all the questions, you will receive an error message.